marvingfx/home-assistant-mealie-integration/README.md

 # Mealie Integration
-This repository will contain a mealie integration for home assistant.
+This repository contains a mealie integration for home assistant.
 This project is still under construction.
+You can set up your own mealie integration using [this guide](https://hay-kot.github.io/mealie/documentation/getting-started/introduction/).

+## Included sensors
+* Total number of recipies
+* Number of untagged recipies
+* Number of uncategorized recipes
+* Current meal plan
+  * Start and and date
+* Today's recipe
+  * Url to the recipe

 ## TODO
 * [x] Create API client